ultraflame4/ultraflame4.github.io/data/projects/restaurant.json.md

 start: oct 31 2022
 end: nov 29 2023
 ---
 A website listing various restaurants and reviews for them.
-Restaurants are dynamically loaded as the user scrolls and can be sorted & filtered
+Features include:
+- Sorting, Filtering by price, distance & ratings.
+- Dynamically content fetched from database.
+- Infinite scroll.
+- Account system.
+(Login, logout, delete, password reset)
+- Retaurant reviews - posting, deleting etc.

+The backend was created with MySQL, Express.js.
+Frontend is powered by Vue.js

 This was done as part of a school final project (for the year).